 - Their right to file a Title IX complaint with the school and to report a crime to campus or local law enforcement.

 Schools are required to be prompt when receiving a complaint of sex discrimination, sexual harassment, or sexual violence in order to remedy any hostile educational environment created by such behaviors.
-ED recommends investigations take no more than 60 calendar days, while allowing more complex cases to be addressed within a reasonable time-frame.
+ED has not provided details on the length of time they consider to be “prompt,” but will evaluate a school’s effort to conduct a fair, impartial investigation in a timely manner.
+If the length of your investigation has impeded on your access to an education and further created a hostile environment you may have grounds for an OCR complaint.
 A simultaneous police investigation does not remove a school’s responsibility to resolve a complaint under Title IX.
-While a school may delay its response to accommodate a police investigation, ED suggests only three to 10 days is sufficient for police to gather evidence.
-Schools that delay the Title IX complaint process unreasonably are in violation of Title IX.
+While a school may delay its response to accommodate a police investigation, schools that delay the Title IX complaint process unreasonably are in violation of Title IX."

 - Have an adviser of choice present during the process (this includes an attorney if allowed at all by schools)